 Several limitations have to be noted.
 The current experimental paradigm required participants to judge the realness of faces they had prior exposure to (which was done to prevent reality judgements from influencing the other ratings).
 Although the effect of re-exposure delay was negligible, the potential bias induced by face familiarity, that is by re-presenting the same face stimuli twice, as compared to judging completely new items, cannot be discarded.
 Future studies could examine that by incorporating novel face images or increasing the duration of the re-exposure delay.

 Another issue is the impact on reality judgements of the prior explicit instruction that “about half of the faces were AI-generated and the other half real photos”.
-Given this prior information given to participants, it might seem like our enthusiasm pertaining to the finding that most people did indeed believe a high number of stimuli to be fake might be unwarranted, since it simply affirms participants followed the instructions.
+Given this prior information given to participants, it might seems like our enthusiasm pertaining to the finding that most people did indeed believe a high number of stimuli to be fake might be unwarranted, since it simply affirms participants followed the instructions.
 However, even if that was the case, the finding that our beliefs of reality can be so easily re-programmed with simple instructions and lead to high-confidence answers remains an interesting phenomenon.
 Moreover, it is to note that the paradigm did not explicitly instruct participants to balance their answers according to a certain distribution (e.g., 50-50) - merely providing them a description of the dataset (but participants could, and in some cases did, deviate substantially from the information provided).
 The fact that no presentation order effect was found on reality beliefs suggests that participants did not try to actively distribute their responses to match the instructions, in which case we would have expected a different pattern: for instance, the first few items judged as real (the initial “true” belief of the participants), and a bias would progressively appear towards responding “fake” (as participants realize that all stimuli are of similar nature and that they have to “make up” for the prevalence of their “real” answers to fulfil the expected proportion of responses given the instructions).

 That said, the potential demand effect of the instructions still exists, and a control condition without the cover story with AI-generated images would in-principle be able to mitigate such confounds to some extent.
 However, the distinction real/fake is hard to operationalize and introduce to participants in a vacuum (simply instructing them to discriminate real from fake without providing some background information regarding the context and defining what is meant by “fake” seems hardly feasible).
 That being the case, future studies should study the impact of these higher-order expectations on ratings (for instance, Tucciarelli et al., 2020 found that merely mentioning that some faces were AI generated decreased, on average, the trustworthiness ratings for all faces) as well as on the simulation monitoring process itself (i.e., the “criterion”: would people form and distribute judgements differently).
 This can be studied by modulating this expectation in a controlled fashion (e.g., “most of the images but a few are real” vs. “most of the images but a few are fake”) or inventing some implicit way of measuring reality belief that would not require the explicit introduction of the concept of fake vs. real to participants.